 Sear the bacon over medium heat until crisp.
 Remove from the pan and allow it to drain on a paper towel.
 Pour the port into the clean pan and mix in the lamb stock and jelly.
 Bring the ingredients to a boil, and simmer for 5 minutes.
 Whisk in the cornstarch and continue stirring until slightly thickened.
 Serve the sauce with sliced lamb.

-Delicious Cranberry Sauce For Lamb:
+Delicious Cranberry Sauce To Go With Lamb:

 Who can’t remember the delectable tart, yet slightly sweet taste of cranberry sauce?
 Traditionally, this is served with turkey or beef dishes, but it makes a wonderful sauce for lamb as well.